Andriy Klochko

 Andriy Andriyovych Klochko (born March 16, 1981, in Kyiv) is a Ukrainian politician and public figure.
 He served as a People's deputy of the Verkhovna Rada of Ukraine of the IX convocation, elected on the list of the "Servant of the People" party (Number 83 in the list), and is a member of the party "Servant of the People".

 Klochko served as chairman of the Verkhovna Rada Committee on the Organization of State Power, Local Self-Government, Regional and Urban Development, is a deputy member of the permanent delegation to the NATO Parliamentary Assembly and a member of the board of the Construction Chamber of Ukraine.

 Education

-1998–2004 Klochko studied at the faculty of electronics in the National Technical University "Kyiv Polytechnic Institute" where he received the qualification of "electronics engineer" majoring in physical and biomedical electronics.
-2003–2005 he studied at the Faculty of Corporate Economics of the Ukrainian Academy of Management and Business where he received the qualification of "Economics Specialist".
+From 1998 to 2004 Klochko studied at the faculty of electronics in the National Technical University "Kyiv Polytechnic Institute" where he received the qualification of "electronics engineer" majoring in physical and biomedical electronics.
+From 2003 to 2005 he studied at the Faculty of Corporate Economics of the Ukrainian Academy of Management and Business where he received the qualification of "Economics Specialist".

 In 2003, he underwent military training at the Military Institute of Telecommunications and Informatization and was graduated in the military rank of second lieutenant.

 In 2010, he graduated with honors from the International Institute of Management (Kyiv) and received a master's degree in business administration (MBA).